-Developer shall provide a narrative with each schedule update submittal.
-In developing the narrative for the schedule update, Developer shall:
+Developer must provide a narrative with each schedule update Submittal.
+In developing the narrative for the schedule update, Developer must:

 - a) Describe the Work performed during the progress period.
-Describe progress for each segment/section and the Project as a whole, including all phases of Work and interim milestones organized and reported by the defined WBS; - b) Provide a summary of Quality Assurance / Quality Control issues that can potentially affect the CPM model:
+Describe progress for each segment/section and the Project as a whole, including all phases of Work and interim milestones organized and reported by the defined WBS; - b) Provide a summary of Quality Assurance / Quality Control issues that can potentially affect the Critical Path model;

 - c) Explain deviations between the Work planned and the Work performed for the period; - d) Describe the Work to be accomplished during the next period; - e) Describe the current Critical Path of the Project, explaining any changes since the previous update as well as potential issues and proposed resolutions; - f) Explain significant changes to the schedule since the previous update; - Provide the reason or justification for the changes, and - Describe any resulting affects or impacts to the Project Schedule.
-Particular focus should be on any changes that affect critical or near-Critical Paths. - Explain changes to: - Calendar - Activity unit/budget allocations - Planned resource (crew) allocations that deviate from the baseline work plan - Critical Path - g) Identify requested and/or required TxDOT actions, if applicable, for the next month; - h) Provide the status on pending items applicable to the schedule such as: - Permits, easements, agreements - Contract changes or time adjustments - Change Orders that were executed during the period from the submission of the previous month's progress report to the submission of the current progress report - Time Impact Analyses - i) Describe current and anticipated problems or delays including: - Listing of current/anticipated problems and/or delays with cause and effect on work, milestones and completion dates.
+Particular focus should be on any changes that affect Critical Paths or near-Critical Paths. - Explain changes to: - Calendar - Activity unit/budget allocations - Planned resource (crew) allocations that deviate from the baseline Work plan - Critical Path - g) Identify requested and/or required TxDOT actions, if applicable, for the next month; - h) Provide the status on pending items applicable to the schedule such as: - Permits, easements, agreements - Contract changes or time adjustments - Change Orders that were executed during the period from the submission of the previous month's Progress Report to the submission of the current Progress Report - Time impact analyses - i) Describe current and anticipated problems or delays including: - Listing of current/anticipated problems and/or delays with cause and effect on Work, milestones and completion dates.
 A summary of the resolutions (status) to the problems and/or delays listed above (resolved, ongoing or anticipated). - Developer's plans on how to mitigate or resolve ongoing and/or anticipated problems and/or delays. - Identification of action TxDOT needs to take and required timeline for actions to be taken, to avoid or mitigate the problem.